Carina-P/Love-Pilates/README.md

 ## Wireframes
 I used Balsamiq Wireframes to build rudimentary wireframes for a basic understanding.
 I have made wireframes for three pages and for each page I have frames for each of Desktop/Tablet/Mobile.
-The wireframes a saved in this workspacee under assets/wireframes/wireframes.pdf.
+The wireframes are saved in this workspacee under assets/wireframes/wireframes.pdf.

 ## Design Choices
 The theme of this sight is Pilates, working out in a smart way, strengthening the body never hurting it.
 The feeling is sensible, calm but also stubborn and strong.
-The site should be appealing to both men and women and also inspiring to work out at home.
+The site should be appealing to men, women, old and young as well as inspire to work out at home.
 I have choosen the hero-image to be a drawn picture and not a photo.
 The picture I found inspired the colors I choose.
-I think grey is a cool, sophisticated and neutral color.
-I want to use that and add some colors to make the site more positive and draw attention to it. the picture less "stiff".
+I think grey is a cool and neutral color.
+I want to use that and add some colors to make the site more positive and draw attention to it.

 ### Fonts
-I have choosen **Open Sans** that I think is a clear, friendly, easy to read font.
+I have choosen **Open Sans** that I think is a modern, friendly, easy to read font.

 ### Icons
 **Icons** used where provided by [Font Awesome](https://fontawesome.com/), used in **moderation** and are self explanatory.